-To further understand the mechanisms of preferential transfer, we next asked whether the excitatory population receiving the white-noise innovation must project to the inhibitory population and thereby entrain a rhythm, or whether a resonant pool, isolated from the white-noise innovation, but projecting inhibitory synapses to that population could implement selective transmission.
-We simulated a network with one population of inhibitory neurons and two separate populations of excitatory neurons (Fig. 5E).
-A first excitatory population (illustrated at the top of Fig. 5E) was recurrently connected to the inhibitory population, and when this circuit was driven by white noise input, it generated gamma resonance.
-The resulting output of the inhibitory population was fed into the second excitatory population (illustrated at the bottom of Fig. 5E), which did not project back to the inhibitory pool.
-White-noise input to this second excitatory population was preferentially transmitted, if it was coherent with the gamma-rhythmic inhibition (Fig. 5F).
-Thus, rhythmic gating can be exerted by one circuit onto a separate, gated, circuit.
+To further understand the mechanisms of preferential transfer, we next asked whether the excitatory population receiving the white-noise innovation must project to the inhibitory population and thereby entrain a rhythm, or whether a resonant pool, isolated from the white-noise innovation, but projecting inhibitory synapses to that population, could implement selective transmission.
+We simulated a network with one population of inhibitory neurons and two separate populations of excitatory neurons (Figure 5D, inset).
+A first excitatory population (illustrated at the top of the inset in Figure 5D) was recurrently connected to the inhibitory population, and when this circuit was driven by